diegomaranges/practico2/README.md

 >
 > c = A or 65 or 0x41

+*a* and *b* have equal value in hexadecimal but with *a* is signed int the first bit is used by designed sined.

 ## Practico4 ##
 In this directory implement function `swap()` that take two elements of the same type and swap value, and implemente `class LinkedList` its one *double linked list*.